Spiš Castle: Origins

-Spiš Castle was built in the twelfth century on the site of an earlier castle.
+Construction of the medieval castle on a travertine hill dates back to the beginning of the 12th century.
+The oldest written reference to the castle is from 1120.
+At the beginning it was a boundary fort placed at the northern frontier of Kingdom of Hungary.
+Afterwards, it became the seat of the head of Szepes county for many centuries.

 It was the political, administrative, economic and cultural center of Szepes County of the Kingdom of Hungary.
 Before 1464, it was owned by the kings of Hungary, until the time of King Matthias Corvinus, then (until 1528) by the Zápolya family, the Thurzó family (1531–1635), the Csáky family (1638–1945), and (since 1945) by the state of Czechoslovakia and then Slovakia.

 Originally a Romanesque stone castle with fortifications, a two-story Romanesque palace and a three-nave Romanesque-Gothic basilica were constructed by the second half of the thirteenth century.
 A second extramural settlement was built in the fourteenth century, by which the castle area was doubled.
 The castle was completely rebuilt in the fifteenth century; the castle walls were heightened and a third extramural settlement was constructed.
 A late Gothic chapel was added around 1470.
 The Zápolya clan performed late Gothic transformations, which made the upper castle into a comfortable family residence, typical of late Renaissance residences of the sixteenth and seventeenth centuries.